Profiting from Photo Metadata

 Putting IPTC metadata to work for your image collections

 In use for over 25 years, IPTC’s photo metadata standard is the Lingua Franca of photo business around the globe.
-It is also one of the best investments in 2019 for maximizing profit in the high volume fast paced world of digital photo search and sales.
+It is one of the best investments in 2019 for maximising profit in the high volume fast paced world of digital photo search and sales.

-The Conference will discuss these topics and provide answers to the raised questions.
+The Conference discussed these topics and provide answers to the questions raised by the industry.